 Because many Mexican doctors complete their medical training in Europe or the USA, they are often fluent in English.
 That said, expats should not expect the same from nurses.

 Health insurance in Mexico

 Pharmacies in Mexico

-Expats should have no problem finding pharmacies in Mexico, as there are many available around the country.
-This is largely a result of the many Americans that travel to Mexico to buy discounted prescription medication.
+Expats should have no problem finding pharmacies in Mexico as there are many available around the country.
+Some pharmacies are open 24 hours and some offer clinics and consultations with a healthcare worker.

 Health hazards in Mexico